zhgzhg/Event-Engine/README.md

 Known Issues
 ------------

 The combined jar files of all project's modules are not recommended for production use.
-Instead use the individually generated jars instead!
+Work with the individually generated jars instead!

 Pay attention to IntelliJ IDEA settings if execution of Maven through it is desired.
 Especially when changing JDK version during imports and runs.
 Sometimes JAVA_HOME might be mandatory to set.

-Event Engine relies on not modularized dependencies.
+Event Engine relies on not modularized yet dependencies.
 Migrating to Java 9 may cause problems.